 At present, there are numerous Scientific Research Departments which is studying about tai chi cultural and researching on Tai Chi from the point of view of physiology, physiology, brain research, natural chemistry and so on.

 As the name suggests, Tai Chi 13 Form implies 13 different groups of exercises or movements with a motive of offence and protection.
 Among all Tai Chi forms, it’s regarded as the mother and made by Zhang Sanfeng.

 Individuals cherished it as the fortune of Chinese martial arts and the Tai chi’s essence.
 The 13 forms of movements were made by eight additional Meridians which associate with five inward organs.
 The 13 Form contains eight fundamental developments which comprise of five movements and the two are coordinated with one another equally.

 The eight different hand gestures were originated from Eight Trigrams, which involves paradise, wind, earth, fire, water, thunder, mountain and lake.
 It is partitioned into two sections – four corner hands and four primary hands.

 For a great many years, the Wudang Taoism is considered as the key school of Chinese Taoism.
-This religion focuses on morals and the blend of three religions, in particular the Taoism, Confucianism and Buddhism.
-Moreover, Wudang Mountain is favored for its Wudang martial arts.
+This religion focuses on morals and the blend of three religions, in particular, the Taoism, Confucianism and Buddhism.
+Moreover, Wudang Mountain is favoured for its Wudang martial arts.